 On 11 April, 1970 the Saturn V rocket carrying astronauts James Lovell, Fred Haise and Jack Swigert, not to mention command module Odyssey, lunar excursion module Aquarius and 450 tonnes of propellant, lifted flawlessly from Cape Canaveral, Florida.
 Destination was the Frau Mauro Highlands near the Sea of Tranquility.
 Aside from a hiccup with one of the second stage J-2s, the ship functioned well until just short of 56 hours into the mission.

 The Apollo vehicles carried cryogenically-stored liquid oxygen and hydrogen.
 These two substances, when stored in zero gravity, tend to separate into areas of varying densities.
-This could cause the 'tank level' sensors to return a false reading on how full the respective tanks were.
-To avoid this happening, the tanks were 'stirred' once a day to even out the density of the fluid, using a pair of small internal fans.
+This could cause a false reading on how full the respective tanks were.
+To avoid this happening, the tanks were 'stirred' once a day, using a pair of small internal fans.

 The problem occurred because of - in the words of the NASA review board - "an unusual combination of mistakes, coupled with a somewhat deficient and unforgiving design."
 The heater assembly used on the oxygen tanks contained a thermal cutout switch, to shut the heaters off at a certain temperature.
 Unfortunately, several years after the original specifications for the tanks were supplied to manufacturers Beech Aircraft Corporation, the power specification was amended from a 28v DC supply to 65v DC.
 The thermal cutout switches were not replaced in line with this change, nor was this fact picked up by BAC or NASA.